Skip to main content

 Kintone is a cloud-based platform that allows businesses to create custom applications for data management.
 It provides features for database applications, collaboration, workflow automation, and reporting.

-Why I picked Kintone: The platform was an easy choice for me because it enables non-technical users to build and manage their own applications with a drag-and-drop interface, without the need for coding skills.
-Although it’s not a plug-and-play type of solution, I find the customization options available when building your project-related apps can improve your team’s productivity by displaying only what is needed.
+The platform was an easy choice for me because it lets non-technical users build and manage their own applications with a drag-and-drop interface, without the need for coding skills.
+Although it’s not a plug-and-play type of solution, I find the customization options for project-related apps can improve your team’s productivity by displaying only what is needed.

 Integrations include Slack, Outlook, Dropbox, Box, Formstack, Zendesk, and Zapier.